- October 11, 2022

 The state’s child support guidelines are the starting point on which final agreements are based.
+Consulting with a family support lawyer can be crucial, as they can navigate through the intricacies of the system.
 The courts will consider a host of factors, including income, expenses, visitation schedules, and additional alimony or child support being paid.
 Determining child support is often a complicated process as family financial situations are not always black and white.
 The process and resulting support are unique and personal to each family.

 What Happens If Child Support Is Not Paid in Colorado?

 Paying child support in full and on time is a serious responsibility.
 The impact of nonpayment is truly unacceptable.
 After all, couples divorce from each other, not from their children.
 As a parent, you are always responsible for their well-being.

 If your spouse has not paid their child support, you do have options under the law.
 Individuals who do not pay their child support, as ordered, can face a host of consequences.
 If you are a parent who is not receiving the support as ordered, a child custody lawyer can help you move forward.

 Actions that can be taken against a non-paying parent include: